swcarpentry/website/_posts/2017/2017-10-18-call-new-joint-board.md

 Following [current SCF
 bylaws](https://software-carpentry.org/blog/2014/12/scf-governance.html) current
-Carpentries members may vote and serve on the Board.
-Election or appointment to the board is currently limited to members.
+Carpentries members may vote and serve on the Steering Committee.
+Election or appointment to the Steering Committee is currently limited to members.

 The membership is made up of: